PavanRangani/docs/docs/prd/contacts/system-requirements.md

     - For e.g. Two contact whose firstname and middlename is given and both are same, then it is not valid
     - For e.g. Two contact whose firstname and middlename is given and both are same but lastname is different, then it is valid

+## Edit contact

+- Only allowed for Active contact
+- For contact of Deceased individual edit is allowed.
+But Mailing List edit is not allowed.

 ## Archive contact
 - Archived contacts aren't available in the auto-complete.
 So, the contacts which aren't used anymore but referenced in the older records, could be archived to avoid accidental usage of such contacts.
 - `Individual` type contacts can't be archived.
+But when any individual is marked as deceased, Corresponding contact will be archived auto.

 ## Delete Contact